zinkwazi/pfmb/README.md

 by Greg Lawler

 ## About pfmb
+Back up all your pfSense firewalls daily!

 pfmb will connect to one or many remote pfSense installs and backup the configuration XML file.
-The resulting backup will enable you to easily go back to a previous configuration or replace failed hardware. pfmb will keep the number of backups that you specify in config, rotating out the old ones.
+The resulting backup will enable you to easily rool back to a previous configuration or recover from failed hardware. pfmb will keep the number of backups that you specify in config, rotating out the old ones.

 The script works over SSH with SSH public keys for secure authentication and transport.